 Click on the Settings key to display the default settings for the target folder where the video is saved (i.e. C:\REI\).
 These settings are recommended to remain at its default values.
 The Main Stream Count indicates the number of channels that are applied at lower-quality sub-stream before switching to higher-quality mainstream viewing mode.
-If there are four of fewer video channels, the viewing mode switches to mainstream.
-If there are more than four channels, the viewing mode switches to sub-stream mode.
+If there are four of fewer video channels, the viewing mode switches to sub-stream mode.